In conversation with More

 Gregory: To say we’ve done it, for one.

-More: Don’t you always descend after the proclamation?
+More: Don’t you always descend after proclaiming it?

 Gregory: We do.